GianMarcoOddo/rmpy/rmpy/README.md

 This function yf_conflevel_npVaR_port calculates the quantile non-parametric Value at Risk (VaR) for a PORTFOLIO of assets using Yahoo Finance data.
 It first downloads historical price data from Yahoo Finance for each asset in the portfolio, calculates the returns of each asset, and then  calculates the portfolio VaR, the lower and the upper bound at a specified confidence level and alpha level.

+Non-parametric VaR is a risk management approach that uses non-parametric methods such as kernel density estimation to estimate the distribution of returns without assuming any specific distribution.

 #### Args:

 - tickers: a list of symbols of the assets in the portfolio to calculate VaR for.